bfemiano/cellmate/README.md

 <ol>
 <li>Reader implementations for HBase and Accumulo that support any cell type transform operation.
 (Note: Only basic ops supported 	   	at this time.
 Nothing fancy yet.)</li>
-<li>Various concrete cells for HBase and Accumulo and demonstrate usage.  </li>
+<li>Various prebuilt cell classes for use over HBase/Accumulo that cover many use cases. </li>
 <li>Several Accumulo/HBase cell transformer examples to support the prebuilt cell types.</li>
 <li>Writer implementations for HBase and Accumulo that automatically handle persisting any custom cell type.</li>
 <li>Cell extractors that assist with parsing cells and tuples for higher-level domain objects.</li>